^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many people feel pain in the anus, but can not answer the question of what disease they suffer.
-What is it, hemorrhoids or, perhaps, a completely different disease?
+Many people feel pain in the anus, but cannot answer the question of what disease they suffer from.
+Is it hemorrhoids or maybe a completely different disease?
 What are the symptoms of hemorrhoids?

-If you notice any of the following symptoms, you probably may have hemorrhoids
+If you notice any of the following symptoms, you may most likely have hemorrhoids.

-• Speech part of the rectum during defecation
+• Protrusion of part of the rectum during defecation

 What are the most common symptoms of hemorrhoids?